veit/python-basics-tutorial/docs/save-data/files.rst

 ``open`` can take an optional third argument that defines how read or write operations for this file are buffered.
 Buffering keeps data in memory until enough data has been requested or written to justify the time required for a disk access.
-Other parameters for ``open`` control the encoding for text files and the handling of line breaks in text files.
+Other :term:`parameters <Parameter>` for ``open`` control the encoding for text files and the handling of line breaks in text files.
 Again, you don’t usually need to worry about these functions, but as you become more advanced with Python you may want to read up on them.

 Read and write functions
 ------------------------